kyma-project/kyma/docs/compass/06-01-runtime-agent-compass-connection.md

 ## Sample custom resource

-This is a sample resource that registers the `compass-agent-connection` CompassConnection which preserves te status of the connection between Runtime Agent and Compass.
+This is a sample resource that registers the `compass-agent-connection` CompassConnection which preserves the status of the connection between Runtime Agent and Compass.
 It also stores the URLs for the Connector and the Director.

 ```yaml
 apiVersion: compass.kyma-project.io/v1alpha1